sabrinasettle/RogerSkyline-1/README.md

 - We don’t want you to use the DHCP service of your machine.
 You’ve got to configure it to have a static IP and a Netmask in \30.
--You have to change the default port of the SSH service by the one of your choice.
+- You have to change the default port of the SSH service by the one of your choice.
 SSH access HAS TO be done with publickeys.
 SSH root access SHOULD NOT be allowed directly, but with a user who can be root.